What is a Uterine Fibroid Tumor?

 - Pressure on the bowel, leading to constipation and bloating

-Though very common, most fibroids don’t cause symptoms- only 10 to 20 percent require treatment.
+Though very common, only 10 to 20 percent require treatment.
 However, you may experience no symptoms or have mild symptoms, but still need treatment.

 Why do I have them?

 No one knows.
 Fibroids affect 40% of women over 35 years in America and have a higher incidence among African Americans.
 There is a link between uterine fibroid tumors and estrogen production.
-Fibroids can grow very large during pregnancy, when estrogen levels are high, and can shrink back down after pregnancy.
-They sometimes improve in menopause, when estrogen levels decrease.
+Fibroids can grow very large during pregnancy, when estrogen levels are high.
+They sometimes improve during menopause, when estrogen levels decrease.

 How do I find out if I have fibroids?

 Women usually will undergo an ultrasound to determine if fibroids are present.
 Magnetic Resonance Imaging (MRI) is also used to determine if fibroids can be treated with embolization and provide information about any underlying disease.